Bright-ship-it/MautamuTuu/README.md

 # MautamuTuu

 Bored of eating ordinary food?
 Wanna cook something delicious out of the world, but have no idea to cook?
 Then this website is for you!
 Mautamu Tuu!
-Presents you with the full Recipes, ingredients of food that you may like and how to cook it!
+Presents you with the full Recipes, ingredients of food that you may like and how to cook it! <br></br>

+Mautamu Tu!, is a Swahili word meaning: _Just Sweetness_ in other words, _Pure Sweetness_.

 ## Demo
 Here are how this app looks when you first open the link to it :